 Anxiety and Laughter at Bedtime with Kids

+I recently started thinking about anxiety and laughter at bedtime with my kids.
 "I love when you laugh."
 It was a simple statement by my oldest daughter as we giggled while I cuddled her before bed.
 It hit me to the core.
 I hadn't laughed with her like that in a long time -- especially not at bedtime, the most stressful time of the day.
-At that moment I realized just how much my chronic anxiety had been impacting my sweet girl.
+At that moment, I realized just how much my chronic anxiety had been impacting my sweet girl.

-Anxiety and laughter don't usually go hand in hand for me.
+At bedtime, anxiety and laughter don't usually occur at the same time.
 My anxiety causes me to be irritable, easily overwhelmed, and frozen in panic attacks.
-By the end of each day, my coping skills are maxed out and bedtime becomes extra stressful.
+By the end of each day, my coping skills are maxed out, and bedtime becomes extra stressful.
 I just need my kids to go to sleep.

 I find myself snapping more easily and feeling panicked at how long everything is taking.
 My breathing becomes short and fast, my heart beats rapidly, and I feel like everything is out of my control.
-When I feel like I don't have control over situations, I feel trapped and my anxiety is triggered into overdrive.
+When I feel like I don't have control over situations, I feel trapped, and my anxiety is kicked into overdrive.

 Learning to Exist with Anxiety and Laughter at Bedtime

-The night my sweet girl told me she loves when I laugh, I realized I am in control and I can choose to be happy.
-That night I had decided to release the feelings of irritability and panic that usually come with bedtime and be in the moment with my kids.
+The night my sweet girl told me she loves when I laugh, I realized I am in control, and I can choose to be happy.
+That night, I decided to release the feelings of irritability and panic that usually come with bedtime and be in the moment with my kids.
 I applied tools I learned in therapy by putting my anxiety in a box, taking deep breaths, and being present instead of stuck in a "what ifs" and "should haves" mindset.
-In doing so, I had a precious moment with my daughter who is growing up too fast.
+In doing so, I had a precious moment with my daughter, who is growing up too fast.

-Sometimes choosing to be happy isn't enough though.
+Sometimes, choosing to be happy isn't enough, though.
 I realized I needed extra help to get control of my anxiety.
-I started taking a medication prescribed by my doctor and have seen a huge difference in my capacity to remain calm and happy at bedtime.
+I started taking a medication prescribed by my doctor and have seen a huge difference in my capacity to remain calm and happy instead of anxious at bedtime.

 In the past five years, so much of my life has felt out of control.
 I have been in survival mode and a battle with my brain.
 I experienced postpartum depression and anxiety after having my youngest daughter.
 In seeking healing, I went to therapy and learned many tools to help.
 The most valuable lesson I've learned in my journey is that I have more control than I realize.